 VCs don’t invest in the best idea or vision.
 They invest in the best teams.

-Instead of mentioning the top-tier marketing and branding agencies you hired to create your logo or the product developers you outsource, it’s better to demonstrate a robust, capable team.
+Instead of mentioning the top-tier engineering or branding agencies you hired, it’s better to demonstrate a robust, capable team.
 If you’ve been emphasizing the wrong aspects of your team, here are some steps you can take to course correct:

 Shine light on the depth and breadth of your team’s skills.